A5kar/A5kar.github.io/_posts/2022-07-15-hypothesis-testing.markdown

 ---
 layout: post
-title: "Hypothesis testing"
+title: "Hypothesis Testing"
 ---

 $$\newcommand{\ind}{\perp\kern-5pt\perp}$$

-## Parameter hypothesis testing {#parameter_testing}
+## Parameter Hypothesis Testing {#parameter_testing}

 Having seen the main ideas behind [parameters estimation](/2022/04/26/methods-of-estimation.html#intro), it is time to test if evidence obtained from actual observations can match a given hypothesis.
 Common questions are---Is the unknown parameter $$\theta=\theta_0$$?
 Based on what criteria, can the hypothesis $$\theta=\theta_0$$ be rejected?
 What are the chances of false positives based on that criteria?

-To answer those questions, one can define an estimator (e.g. (G)MM, MLE or ME), determine the corresponding probability distribution, plug it into the framework of the [hypothesis testing](/2022/03/24/foundation-of-inference.html#testing), while setting the desired parameters such as the rejection region associated with the desired level $$\alpha$$.
+To answer those questions, one can define an estimator (e.g. (G)MM, MLE or ME), determine the corresponding probability distribution, plug it into the framework of the [Hypothesis Testing](/2022/03/24/foundation-of-inference.html#testing), while setting the desired parameters such as the rejection region associated with the desired level $$\alpha$$.

 In this segment, we will see non asymptotic and asymptotic tests.
 Where the former methods are applicable only when the underlying distribution is Normal, the latter either relies on the properties of CLT or explores the properties of an MLE.